Tracking Cost Savings and Cost Avoidance to Measure Procurement’s Performance

 Procurement is in the spotlight when it comes to saving money within an organization.
 The function primarily tracks success with cost savings.
 However, cost avoidance strategies are becoming increasingly important once businesses maximize their cost savings.
 Do you know what each one is and how you can capitalize on opportunities?
 Here are a few strategies you can leverage today.

-Cost Savings and Avoidance
+Cost savings and avoidance

 Cost savings happen when you reduce what you are paying and therefore improve financial gains for the business.
 On the other hand, cost avoidance occurs when you can simply remove the need for a cost altogether.
 You aren’t just spending less; you aren’t spending at all.
 Cost savings and cost avoidance both share the same goal of reducing expenses.